jamesjarvis/jamesjarvis.io/content/posts/mini-sabbatical-1-shanghai-to-beijing/index.md

 By this point in the trip, we've finally hit the weekend and Feiyang's parents have promised they would take us on a trip out of town!
 So we hop in the car for a few hours drive.
-I'm starting to worry about Feiyang's Dad's driving - my guy has a stronger glasses prescription than Stevie Wonder and drove 50mph on the hard shoulder when we were supposed to be stuck in a traffic jam.
+I'm starting to worry about Feiyang's Dad's driving.
+She gets her good eyesight from him, and he was making full use of the hard shoulder in each traffic jam.
-We made it though.
+We eventually made it though.

 ![Driving to Gubei](./gubei_in_car.jpeg "")